axibase/atsd/administration/migration/README.md

 Log in to the ATSD web interface.

-Open the **SQL** tab.
+Open the **SQL > SQL Console**.

-Execute the following query to count rows for one of the key metrics in the ATSD server.
+Count rows for the previously selected metric and compare the results.

 ```sql
 SELECT COUNT(*) FROM mymetric